 Reporting and Analytics

 If the phone system that you use is advanced enough, you can even get performance reports that give you vital insights.
 From the call logs, information and historical data stored in the system you can track call duration, effectiveness, frequent queries, repeatedly sought solutions and even you can track how many times a particular client called for what services and who all in your team attended him/her.
 Moreover, you can even figure out the First Call Resolution rate.

 These benefits would save you from repeated calls for similar queries and satisfying the customer ASAP.
-This, in the end saves significant cost, efforts and time for your organization.
+This, in the end, saves significant cost, efforts and time for your organization.

 Bringing it All Together

 When there are different service-oriented departments in your organization that a client frequently comes in contact with, you definitely need a unified communication system.
-On the user end, single customer happens to deal with developers, sales, support, subscription, billing, onboarding, help desk and more depending on the nature of your business and services you offer.
+On the user end, a single customer happens to deal with developers, sales, support, subscription, billing, onboarding, help desk and more depending on the nature of your business and services you offer.
 It is obvious that lack of synchronization and coherence in your teams during interactions with clients discourages them to call again.
 Just a single wrong step in talking to an irate client, and you might lose him.
 This is why you must employ an integrated phone system to refine your on-call communication capabilities.
 There are numerous service providers to help you manage it, such as Zendesk, Salesforce, Microsoft, Google, Slack and more that offer online and VoIP calling solutions.

-All in all, implementing a collaborative phone system in your organization is the guaranteed recipe to overhaul the real-time calling experience you deliver to customers.
-As well you can increase streamline communication, which leads to superior productivity amongst your team and ultimately enhanced image of your brand in the market.
+All in all, implementing a Cloud phone system in your organization is the guaranteed recipe to overhaul the real-time calling experience you deliver to customers.
+As well you can increase streamline communication, which leads to superior productivity amongst your team and ultimately enhanced the image of your brand in the market.